microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/attachment-createuploadsession.md

 >
 >A propriedade **uploadUrl** retornada como parte do objeto de resposta **UPLOADSESSION** é uma URL opaca para consultas `PUT` subsequentes para carregar intervalos de bytes do arquivo.
 Ele contém o token de autenticação apropriado para `PUT` consultas subsequentes que expiram pelo **expirationDateTime**.
 Não Personalize esta URL.
 >
 >A propriedade **nextExpectedRanges** especifica o próximo local de byte de arquivo para carregar, por exemplo `"NextExpectedRanges":["2097152"]`,.
-Você deve carregar bytes em um arquivo na ordem.
+Você deve carregar os bytes em um arquivo na ordem.

 <!-- The **nextExpectedRanges** property specifies one or more ranges of bytes that the server is still missing for the file.
 These ranges are zero-indexed and of the format `{start}-{end}`, unless if the server misses the remainder of the bytes from the start of that range, in which case the format is simply `{start}`.  -->